Private Richard Flanagan

 Summary

 Richard Flanagan was born on 1897, in Yalgogrin, a small town in the Riverina district, son of John Christopher Flanagan & Mary Terese (Hough) Flanagan.
-However, when he applied to join the army, he used the name Richard Blow.
+His second name, However, when he applied to join the army, he used the name Richard Blow.
 There is no record of how his true name was found out but it appears it was not till February 1919, after his death.
 Nor is there any indication why he used the name Blow.

-He was single labourer, eager to do his bit.
-He travelled to Brisbane on 26th September 1916 to complete his application which showed his next of kin as his friend, Sydney Buck, of Zara, Murwillumbah.
-His medical which showed he was 21 years 1 month old, 5ft 10 inches tall (1.78m), weighed 150 lbs (68kgs), with a medium complexion, brown eyes & black hair.
+His medical showed he was 5ft 10 inches tall (1.78m), weighed 150 lbs (68kgs), with a medium complexion, brown eyes & black hair.
 His eyesight was good.
 He was dentally fit.
 Richard was Roman Catholic and had a scar on his right calf.
-He was enlisted as a private into the 25 Infantry Battalion – 17th Reinforcements with service No 6038

 25TH INFANTRY BATTALION